Paula Deen Breakfast Casserole (Easy Recipe)

 • In a large skillet, brown the sausage over medium heat until crumbly and no longer pink, about 10 minutes.
 Drain well.

-• Cut the crusts off the bread, and slice them in half.
-Arrange the slices in a single layer in the greased baking dish.
+• Cut the crusts off the bread, if desired, then arrange the slices in a single layer in the greased baking dish.
 Cut the pieces, if necessary, to fit the dish.

 • Sprinkle the bread with sausage crumbles followed by shredded cheese.